Space station delivery from Virginia nixed at last minute

 CAPE CANAVERAL, Fla.
 (AP) — Northrop Grumman delayed a space station delivery from Virginia on Sunday because of trouble with ground equipment.

 The company came within two to three minutes of launching a cargo ship from Wallops Island to the International Space Station for NASA.
-The countdown was halted abruptly, with no new launch date set.
-Rain and clouds were expected along the Virginia coast for the next few days.
+With rain and clouds in the forecast this week, the launch was bumped to at least Thursday..

 The capsule atop Northrop Grumman’s Antares rocket holds 4 tons of supplies, including cheese and candy for the three space station residents.
 The astronauts were monitoring the countdown, but the live video feed cut off and they did not learn about the delay until Mission Control radioed the news a half-hour later.